Git Commands Reference

 git status

-Check which files have changed, what is staged for commit, and the current state of your working directory.
+Check which files have been modified, what is staged for commit, and view the current state of your working directory and branch.

 Collaboration & PR Workflow